 Timothy became a lawyer because, like his father, Kenneth Hiller, he wanted to help ordinary Americans who found themselves in vulnerable situations.
 From day one of his legal career this is exactly what he has done.

 Timothy went to Saint Louis University School of Law on a full tuition scholarship.
 During his second year, he earned a spot on the Saint Louis University Public Law Review.
-He focused his scholarship on the intersection of sentencing policy and prison reform.
 He graduated in 2011 near the top of his class.

 Since graduating from Law School, Timothy has earned a reputation as a tough and relentless litigator on behalf of ordinary Americans.
 He currently focuses his practice on consumer protection, personal injury, and medical malpractice.
 He strives to be a well-rounded litigator that can handle every stage of litigation, including appeals.
 To that end, he has successfully argued on behalf of injured Western New Yorkers at the Second Circuit Court of Appeals on three separate occasions.